cenuno/MPA_Portfolio/Chicago_Visualizations/cenuno_Chicago_PerCapitaIncome_2008to2012.md

 ### Step 5: Visualize

 Congratulations: by reading this far you get to finally map information, thus making the unfamiliar familiar!

 This section of the tutorial uses a lot of plot customization.
 Click [here for more information on plot parameters](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/par.html).

+*Caution: When replicating this code in RStudio, please delete the option "eval = FALSE".
+That option is found at the top of the r chunk, located inside the {} brackets.
+This option was put in place for GitHub viewers to view the output without seeing a tiny picture icon.*

 ``` r
 # Set plot parameters